MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 ```

 > ![IMPORTANT]
-> In order to be able to use operations from the numerics library (or any other library besides the standard library for that matter), we need to make sure the corresponding package has been [loaded for our project](/azure/quantum/user-guide/libraries/additional-libraries).
+> In order to be able to use operations from the numerics library (or any other library besides the standard library), we need to make sure the corresponding package has been [added to our project](xref:microsoft.quantum.libraries.overview.using).
 For a quick way to do so in VS Code, open the terminal from within your project and run the following command:
 > ```Command line
 > dotnet add package Microsoft.Quantum.Numerics
 > ```